Nyl000/ShuffleText/README.md

 #####  step
     Default: function() {}
-    A callback function trigerred each time a text is rendered
+    A callback function trigered each time a text is rendered